Absoluteness via Resurrection: Consistency strength

-\begin{lemma}[Lifting Lemma] Let $\ap{M,C} \prec \ap{M',C'}$ be models of $\ZFC$ expanded with an additional class predicate $C$.
+\begin{lemma}[Lifting Lemma{, \cite[Lemma 17]{hamkins:resurrection_uplifting}}] Let $\ap{M,C} \prec \ap{M',C'}$ be transitive models of $\ZFC$ expanded with additional class predicates $C$ and $C'$ (i.e., the inclusion map of $M$ in $M'$ extended with the assignment $C\mapsto C'$ is elementary).
 Let $\PP$ be a definable class poset in $\ap{M,C}$ that is nice for forcing.
-Let $\PP'$ be defined by the same formula in $\ap{M',C'}$ (thus replacing $C$ with $C'$) and suppose that $\PP'$ is also nice for forcing.
+Let $\PP'$ be defined by the same formula in $\ap{M',C'}$ (obtained replacing $C$ with $C'$), and suppose that $\PP'$ is also nice for forcing.

-Then for any $G$ $\ap{M,C}$-generic for $\PP$ and $G'$ $\ap{M',C'}$-generic for $\PP'$ such that $G' \cap M = G$, we have that $\ap{M,C}[G] \prec \ap{M',C'}[G']$. \end{lemma}
+Then for any $G$ $\ap{M,C}$-generic for $\PP$ and $G'$ $\ap{M',C'}$-generic for $\PP'$ such that $G' \cap M = G$, we have that $\ap{M[G],C,G} \prec \ap{M'[G'],C',G'}$. \end{lemma}